How do I repay my federal student loans and still pay my bills?

 While challenging times can build moral fiber, you don’t want to build character by getting involved in the debt trap.

-As a mom of seven who has seen the difference between graduating with student loan debt versus the freedom of debt free, I know the value of trying to stay ahead of those loans.
+As a mom of seven who has seen the difference between graduating with student loan debt versus the freedom of debt free, I know the value of trying to stay ahead of those student loans.

 I believe that every college grad can adequately manage their student loan debt by understanding how the system works.